ebird/ebirdst/README.md

 ## Citation

-If you use the the eBird Status & Trends data please cite it with:
+If you use the the eBird Status and Trends data please cite it with:

 <blockquote>
 Fink, D., T. Auer, A. Johnston, M. Strimas-Mackey, S. Ligocki, O.